-The Mission of Sibley-Ocheyeden
+The Mission of Sibley-Ocheyeden:

 To provide the best possible education within a stimulating environment while building a foundation for lifelong learning though a variety of academic, interpersonal, and co-curricular activities involving the entire community.